kirra-docs

 1 PPV Site Law mm/s Compliance prediction, comparison with monitoring data

-2 PPV Per-Deck mm/s Multi-deck configurations, individual deck contributions
+2 PPV Per-Deck mm/s Multi-deck configurations, scaled-distance PPV per deck (no VOD burn front)

 3 Heelan Original mm/s Physics-based directional vibration (Heelan 1953)